You must submit annual accounts or annual returns for your incorporated association.

 Your association's financial returns must by law be available to association members at least 14 days before the annual general meeting.
 They must be presented at the meeting.

-To submit your return follow the steps below.
+To submit your return, follow these steps:

-Step 2.
-Attach the following supporting documents:
+You must attach the following supporting documents: